Lombard Historic Preservation Commission

 - Village meeting calendar (including meeting agendas and approved minutes)

 The Commission has the authority to recommend the designation of landmark sites or districts having a special historical or community interest or value.
 These sites are designated based on their character, interest, or value as part of the development, heritage, or cultural characteristics of the Village, as well as their architectural significance (for buildings at least 50 years old) and/or potential archaeological importance.
 Click here for a presentation on what a Local Landmark is, examples in Lombard, why the program is important.

-Designated LandmarksCurrently the Village has seven designated local landmarks: the Sheldon Peck Homestead (355 E. Parkside Avenue), Lombard Cemetery (460 S. Main Street), Babock's Grove House (101 W. St. Charles Road) and single-family homes at 125 E. Washington Boulevard, 241 W. Maple Street, 215 S. Stewart, and 305 E. Morningside.
+Designated LandmarksCurrently the Village has eight designated local landmarks: the Sheldon Peck Homestead (355 E. Parkside Avenue), Lombard Cemetery (460 S. Main Street), Babock's Grove House (101 W. St. Charles Road), Lackner Building (128-132 W. St. Charles Road), and single-family homes at 125 E. Washington Boulevard, 241 W. Maple Street, 215 S. Stewart, and 305 E. Morningside.
 The Commission has also recognized a historic sign on the Dairy Queen at 205 S. Main Street.
 Click here for a map of local landmarks and historical museums.

 Why become a Local Landmark?Local Landmark properties are very rare, so owning and/or living in one can be a great source of Lombard Pride.
 In addition to the sense of community that comes from being a Local Landmark, property owners are able to solicit the advice of the Commission on proposed additions and renovations.